ES-1085/project-nils-juliana/proposal/proposal.md

 requirements.
 These categories, which shape decisions on the system offering every term, are not as logical or functional as they could be.
-This situation has sparked a variety of interrelated research questions for this project as follows:
+This situation has sparked a variety of interrelated research questions for this project.
+Our team will focus on the following questions:

 - How are COA course offerings distributed across resource areas?
 - How well are COA course offerings meeting students’ graduation requirement needs?
+- How many courses are professors and instructors teaching, and do those courses meet degree requirements?

+If we receive more data from Lothar and time permits it, we would like to explore the following questions as well:

 - How many professors are there?
 Are they full-time faculty or else?
-- How many courses are professors and instructors teaching, and do those courses meet degree requirements?
 - How are professors and other kinds of instructors distributed among resource areas?